Inside: If your child is pooping in pullups and you're looking for how to help your child poop in the potty, here are potty training tips for poop.

 It's naturally easier to poop in a squatting position than simply sitting on the toilet.
 That's a fact not just for potty training toddlers, but us grownups too!
 The solution is the super popular Squatty Potty for adults.

 What about your potty training toddler?
-For your kiddo, you could simply start off adding books/blocks to elevate the feet while your child is sitting on a small potty.
-Or looking for a sturdy stepstool that helps raise your child's feet into more of a squat when sitting on the big toilet.
+For your child, you could simply start off adding books/blocks to elevate the feet while your child is sitting on a small potty.
+Or looking for a sturdy stepstool that helps raise your child's feet into more of a squat when sitting on the big toilet to poop.

 3. Privacy please, when you sense a poop is coming

 This may seem obvious but it's a tip that often gets overlooked — since in the beginning days of potty training you're always watching/observing your child for signs of needing to go pee.